bitpaket/docs/docs/api/folders.md

 # Create folder recursively (Ensure Exists)

 We have noticed that create endpoint should have the base folder exists.
 In this example we will create all folders **recursively**, nonethless base exists or not.
-This endpoint will return true on success along wişth last folder and false on failure.
+This endpoint will return true on success along with last folder and false on failure.

 > **Attention!** If all folders already exists or created, last folder object will return as :data.